 The localization and glocalization of brand communication are commonly employed strategies that have garnered the interest of researchers, though there is a lack of consensus on their effectiveness.
 These approaches aim to adapt a brand's messaging and content to fit the norms and expectations of a new market while still maintaining the brand's core identity.
-However, the process of implementing these approaches can be challenging due to various factors such as cultural background, religion, national beliefs, political environment, language, media policies, and social constraints, which can act as filters that influence the brand's message as it is transmitted to the new market.
+However, the process of implementing these approaches can be challenging due to various factors such as cultural background, religion, national beliefs, political environment, language, media policies, and social constraints, which can act as filters that influence the brand's communication and voice.
+These variables can adjust, clarify, localize, censor, or leave untouched the brand's message as it is transmitted to the new market.